RamiroBelmarM/ChaoticSystems/README.md

-# A versatile mathematical function for stable and chaotic systems.
+# A versatile mathematical function for stable and chaotic systems: A data encryption application.
 DOI:XXXYYYZZZ

 Here you find the repository of the above mentioned paper: